Department of Cajamarca

-Cajamarca ([kaxaˈmaɾka]; Kashamarka; Qajamarka) is a department and region in Peru.
-The capital is the city of Cajamarca.
-It is located in the north part of the country and shares a border with Ecuador.
-The city has an elevation of 2700 m above sea level in the Andes Mountain Range, the longest mountain range in the world.
-Part of its territory includes the Amazon Rainforest, the largest in the world.
+Cajamarca ([kaxaˈmaɾka]; Kashamarka; Qajamarka) is a department of Peru.
+It is located to the north of the country and shares a border with Ecuador.
+It is administered by a regional government.
+The capital is the city of Cajamarca, which has an elevation of 2700 m above sea level in the Andes Mountain Range, the longest mountain range in the world.
+Part of its territory includes the Amazon rainforest, the largest in the world.

 History

 The oldest known irrigation canals in the Americas are located in the Nanchoc District of Cajamarca Department.
 The canals in the Zaña Valley have been radiocarbon dated to 3400 BCE, and possibly date to 4700 BCE.
 From the 6th to the 10th century the people of the Wari culture ruled earlier cultures in the highlands.
 They established the administrative center of Wiraquchapampa.

 In the 15th century, the Incas conquered the territory, expanding their empire.
 They established their regional capital in what is now Cajamarca.
 The Incas in 1465 established a new province there to serve as a bridge to their later conquests.

 Cajamarca had long been one of the oldest cities in South America when the Spanish arrived in their conquest of Peru.